MayasMess/fake-focus/README.md

 ---

-## 🧠 Why use Stay Awake?
+## 🧠 Why use Fake Focus?

 Because sometimes, *being active* is more important than *being productive*.
-Stay Awake keeps your system alive, your Slack status green, and your conscience quiet.
+Fake Focus keeps your system alive, your Slack status green, and your conscience quiet.

 Perfect for:
 - Long “thinking sessions” 🧘‍♂️